Overview

 )

-# Create tools schema
+# Create tools and context

 tools = ToolsSchema(standard_tools=[weather_function])